-On February 3, 1842, Sidney Lanier was born in Macon, Georgia.
+Sidney Lanier was born in Macon, Georgia on February 3, 1842.
 His father, Robert Lanier, was a lawyer, and his mother, Mary Anderson, was linked through her Virginian ancestry to members of Virginia’s original House of Burgesses.
 In the poet’s youth in central Georgia, it was music that first captured his interest.
 He learned to play the violin, flute, piano, banjo and guitar.

-Upon returning from the war, Lanier completed and soon published his first book: a novel detailing the gruesome hardships of war, titled Tiger Lilies.
-In 1867, he took the head position in a country academy in Prattville, Alabama.
-By December of the same year, he was married to Miss Mary Day, of Macon, and a month later he suffered his first hemorrhage in the lungs.
+Upon returning from the war, Lanier completed and soon published his first book: a novel detailing the gruesome hardships of war, titled Tiger Lilies (Hurd & Houghton), published in 1867.
+In the same year, he took the head position in a country academy in Prattville, Alabama.
+By December, he was married to Miss Mary Day, of Macon.
+A month later, he suffered his first hemorrhage in the lungs.
 In addition to treatments and growing exhaustion, Lanier’s artistic temperament was split by his love for both music and literature.
 After practicing law with his father for several years, he was urged to consider that profession, to which Lanier responded in a letter:

 In 1874, Lanier published his poem “Corn,” which earned him many admirers, one of whom, Bayard Taylor, commissioned the poet to write the cantata for the Centennial Exposition in Philadelphia.
-The next few years were poetically his most productive.
+The next few years were poetically Lanier’s most productive.
 He wrote “The Song of the Chattahoochee,” “A Song of Love,” and “The Marshes of Glynn,” his most celebrated poem.
-An offer to teach English literature brought him to Baltimore, Maryland, and in 1879, Lanier was appointed lecturer at Johns Hopkins University.
+An offer to teach English literature took him to Baltimore and, in 1879, Lanier was appointed lecturer at Johns Hopkins University.

 By his wife’s efforts following his death, Sidney Lanier’s poems were collected and published in a single volume, from which his readership grew.
 A fondness for the poet seems to exist most deeply in the South, where he is commemorated by Lake Lanier as well as the Sidney Lanier Bridge, the state’s largest cable-stayed bridge, which opened in 2003 in Brunswick, Georgia.